natalie-harris/GPT-Parser/README.md

+This package is still in development, check back later for updates!

 # GPTPipelines
 Python library that streamlines the creation and execution of a data pipeline that uses ChatGPT to interpret large amounts of text and generate tabular data.